johan--/weather-or-not/README.md

 ### Phase One
 The goal of Phase One will be to bring the UI up to speed.
-At the end of phase one, the app look and behave like a beautiful standard weather app.
+At the end of phase one, the app should look and feel like a beautiful standard weather app.

-Here are some very rough, preliminary ideas:
+Here are some rough, preliminary ideas:

 <img src="https://github.com/moorea/weather-or-not/blob/master/ReadMeImages/Mockup%201.png" height="500">
 <img src="https://github.com/moorea/weather-or-not/blob/master/ReadMeImages/Mockup%202.png" height="500">